krg7880/design-patterns/README.md

 # design-patterns
 Repository of design patterns for the purpose of learning and experimenting.

+# objective